jasoncpit/ai-interviewer/README.md

 LangGraph-powered interviewing assistant that verifies a candidate’s claimed skills by asking adaptive questions, grading answers with an LLM, and tracking Bayesian confidence scores in real time.
 The stack bundles a FastAPI service, a Streamlit operator console, and persistence helpers so interviews can pause, resume, and surface audit trails.

+## Background

+The AI interviewer pipleine is quite complex, but let's me take a step back and think what the company is asking for at its core, ground this in a simpler business context:

+-Why it matters: The company’s value depends on a trusted pool of verified participants for AI evaluation.
+If we can’t trust their claimed skills, every downstream dataset and model evaluation becomes unreliable.

+- The problem: Participants self-report expertise (“Python expert,” “data scientist,” etc.), but manual vetting doesn’t scale and is prone to bias.
+We need a systematic, scalable way to algorithmically verify human expertise—accurately, quickly, and at low cost.

+- The core question: How can we quantify how much a person actually knows — without a labelled dataset or prolonged human supervision within a limited time.
+If we are desigining an AI interviewer, we don't have the time to grill the candidate for 30 minutes, this could lead to a bad user experience and the candidate may not be willing to participate.

+At its heart, this is a Bayesian evidence-gathering problem under uncertainty and cost constraints.

+We’re dealing with:

+- Epistemic uncertainty: How sure are we about this person’s expertise given limited evidence?
+- Signal extraction: How do we detect competence in unstructured, natural-language responses rather than multiple-choice tests?
+- Cost efficiency: How can we reach high confidence in 5–10 turns instead of 30, minimizing API cost and participant fatigue?
+- Robustness: How do we resist overclaiming and bluffing, especially when verbal fluency can mimic expertise?
+- Scalability: How do we make this process modular, auditable, and repeatable across thousands of interviews daily?

+### My proposition
+The key challenge is turning unstructured dialogue into structured, evidence-based confidence estimates — efficiently and adaptively.

+My prototype demonstrates a LangGraph-powered conversation flow manager that behaves like a multi-armed bandit under epistemic uncertainty.
+Each “arm” represents a skill or subskill.
+Each question-answer exchange provides a noisy observation of true expertise.
+The system must decide:

+- Which skill should I probe next?
+- When do I have enough evidence to stop?

+The interviewer continuously updates its belief state using Welford statistics (running mean and variance) and computes a Lower Confidence Bound (LCB) per skill.
+When the LCB exceeds a verification threshold, the skill is marked verified.

+This setup naturally encodes the exploration–exploitation tradeoff:

+- Exploration: Try new questions to reduce uncertainty on less-tested skills.
+- Exploitation: Focus on the most promising skills to verify quickly.
+- Stopping criterion: When all skills are either verified or deemed unlikely, terminate the interview—minimizing wasted turns and cost.

+### Why It Matters

+- Information efficiency: The system maximizes information gain per question, making each LLM call count.
+- Human trust at scale: Converts soft, conversational evidence into quantifiable confidence — a foundation for large-scale participant verification.
+- Auditable and adaptive: Every step (question, grade, confidence update) is logged, replayable, and explainable through LangSmith traces.
+- Generalizable: The same architecture can verify any domain expertise — from Python to medicine — with only prompt-layer adjustments.

 ## Project Description
 - **Goal**: Confirm whether a candidate is genuinely proficient in the skills they declare by iterating on questions until the model is confident.
 - **Agent loop**: `generate → select → ask → grade → update → decide` orchestrated by LangGraph (`src/app/agents/interviewer/graph.py`).
 Each node focuses on one concern and writes back to a shared `InterviewState`.